emilykiss/EK-Game1/README.md

 * Goals that are out of my league
 * Self doubt
 * I have struggled with fully understanding DOM elements but my goal this weekend is heavilly reviewing

+Post-Project reflections
+- At the start  of this project, I was unsure about my js capabilities.
+After spending days using trial and error, researching topics, and looking back at old assignments, I became more and more confident.
+- It was so exciting everytime I got something to work
+- Some challenges were harder than expected (adding and creating sprites) and some were easier (adding audios).
+- I learned that sometimes, you just need to find the right resource that makes sense to you.
+- I wanted to have a high score list, so I will try to add that in post project.

 Sources
 - https://www.geeksforgeeks.org/html5-game-development-infinitely-scrolling-background/